 Skill: Solving Problems Using the Relationship between Millilitres (mL) and Cubic Centimetres (cm3)

-In Grade 7, students must recognize that a volume of 1 cm3 has a capacity of 1 mL, so we can consider 1 cubic centimetre as equivalent to 1 millilitre.
-This relationship means, for example, that each millilitre of water in any container occupies a space of 1 cm3.
+In Grade 7, students must recognize that a volume of 1 cm3 has a capacity of 1 mL, that is 1 cubic centimetre = 1 millilitre.
+This relationship means that each millilitre of water in any container occupies a space of 1 cm3.
 Thus, if we pour 20 mL of water into a container, the water will occupy a space of 20 cm3.

 Larger units of volume and capacity also have relationships.
-One can, for example, establish that a volume of 1 dm3 is equivalent to a capacity of 1000 mL or 1 L.
+For example, a volume of 1 dm3 is equivalent to a capacity of 1000 mL or 1 L.

-To help students understand this relationship, teachers can suggest two activities: one based on the concept of the capacity of a container, the other based on the concept of the volume of a three-dimensional object.
+To help students understand this relationship, teachers can use two activities: one based on the concept of the capacity of a container, the other based on the concept of the volume of a three-dimensional object.
 These two activities are briefly described in the examples below.
-In each case, it is important to let students explore the relationship between these two metric units through experimentation, come up with a conjecture, and verify it.
+In each case, it is important to let students explore the relationship between these two metric units through experimentation, by coming up with a conjecture, and verifying it.

 Example 1 (Capacity of a Container)

-Provide students with a container whose internal volume can be easily determined (for example, a plastic container in the shape of a rectangle-based prism) and a test tube graduated in millilitres.
-Ask students to determine the internal volume of the container, namely, its capacity, and express it in cm3.
-Then ask them to fill the container with water and pour it into the test tube to determine its volume.
+Provide students with a container whose capacity can be easily determined (for example, a plastic container in the shape of a rectangle-based prism) and a test tube graduated in millilitres.
+Ask students to determine the internal volume (capacity) of the container using centimetre cubes and express it in cm3.
+Then ask them to fill the container with water and pour it into the test tube to determine its capacity.
 In the mathematical discussion, point out that the measurement of the container's capacity in cm3 is very similar to the measurement of the volume of water in mL in the test tube.
 Point out that the small differences in these measurements may be due to the difficulty of filling the container to capacity and then pouring it into the tube without losing any.

 Example 2 (Volume of a Three-Dimensional Object)

-Provide students with a three-dimensional object whose volume can be easily determined in cubic centimetres and a test tube graduated in millilitres.
+Provide students with a three-dimensional object whose volume can be easily determined using centimetre cubes and a test tube graduated in millilitres.
 Have them first determine the volume of the object (in cm3), then pour some water into the test tube and record the volume of water (in mL).
-Then have students place the object in the test tube and determine the volume of water that was displaced.
+Then ask students to place the object in the test tube and determine the volume of water it displaces.
 In the mathematical exchange, point out that the measurement, in cm3, of the object's volume is equivalent to the measurement, in mL, of the volume of water displaced.
 Encourage students to conclude that each millilitre of water (1 mL) occupies a space corresponding to a cubic centimetre (1 cm3).

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Mesure, p.
 67-68.

 Mathematical Formulas for Calculating the Volume of Various Three-Dimensional Objects